bassem-elsodany/som-guided-vector-search/README.md

 ### The Lesson

-I learned that **clustering quality** isn't just about having many clusters—it's about having the right number of clusters for your data size and the right balance between coverage and granularity.
+I learned that **clustering quality** isn't just about having many clusters, it's about having the right number of clusters for your data size and the right balance between coverage and granularity.

 ---